-The lodges are comfortable for accommodation but it is difficult for the lodges to provide good internet and charging accessibility after certain elevation.
+The lodges are comfortable for accommodation but it is difficult for the lodges to provide good internet and charging accessibility after a certain elevation.
 Some lodges have solar power and may provide wi-fi and communication facility.

 But, as the altitude increases, the facilities start fading.
 CDMA has better coverage in the Manaslu region.
 You should not depend on the internet and charging facilities of the Manaslu region.
 Carry extra batteries and power banks for charging purposes.

 As you climb up, you won’t be able to connect with your family and friends so you should inform them in advance about the telecommunication.

 As Manaslu circuit trek lies within the Manaslu Conservation Area, you are required to carry permits to enter the restricted region.
 You would require ACAP and MCAP to enter the Annapurna Conservation Area and Manaslu Conservation Area respectively.

 If you’re visiting the Manaslu circuit via Tsum valley, then another necessary permit is required that would cost about $35.

 Manaslu circuit is regarded as a trek with a high level of difficulties.
 It is a remote area trekking so the trekking trails are rocky and dangerous.

 Trekkers require a certain level of physical fitness and a high level of enthusiasm to complete such an unconventional trekking route.
 This trekking package has some limitations and mandatory requirements and one of them is no solo trekking.

 A group of two or more trekkers is required to continue trekking.
 A solo trekker is not granted permits to go solo trekking.